 Transfer part of the value of the home to your partner.
 This means, if they then sell the property, you will get a percentage of its value.

-Prenuptial agreements are now legally binding in the UK, and set out any assets or property owned by you and your spouse so it can be split fairly if you separate.
+Prenuptial agreements are now legally recognised in the UK and set out any assets or property owned by you and your spouse so they can be split fairly if you separate.